Carlo Casalegno: Ambush of the Red Brigades

-After a seeming improvement Casalegno died on 29 November 1977, after 13 days of agony.
+Casalegno died on 29 November 1977, 13 days after the attack.
 His funeral was held on the 1 December in the church of Crocetta neighbourhood.
-Among the distinguished participants were Gianni Agnelli, the politicians Bettino Craxi and Giovanni Spadolini and the former minister Carlo Donat-Cattin.
-Besides his wife, Dedi Andreis, Carlo Casalegno left a 33-year-old son, Andrea, a journalist and militant at Lotta Continua.
+Among the participants were Gianni Agnelli, the politicians Bettino Craxi and Giovanni Spadolini, and the former minister Carlo Donat-Cattin.
+Besides his wife, Dedi Andreis, Casalegno left a 33-year-old son, Andrea, a journalist and militant at Lotta Continua.

-During the subsequent trial in the Corte d'Assise, which took place in the summer of 1983, the Red Brigades' militants said they had chosen to kill Casalegno instead of kneecapping him (as they had done with Indro Montanelli) above all because of a brutal article of the 11 November '77 titled "Non occorrono leggi nuove, basta applicare quelle che ci sono.
+During the subsequent trial in the Corte d'Assise, which took place in the summer of 1983, the Red Brigades' militants said they had chosen to kill Casalegno instead of kneecapping him (as they had done with Indro Montanelli) because of an article of the 11 November '77 titled "Non occorrono leggi nuove, basta applicare quelle che ci sono.
 Terrorismo e chiusura dei covi" (New laws are not necessary, it's enough to apply the already existing ones).
 According to Peci, Casalegno was sentenced to death for having offended the memory of some members of the Red Army Faction who died in jail in (Germany) between October and November 1977 (Io, l'infame, p.137).